lisaspencer1997/FitnessFusionPlan/README.md

 #### Usage

-The webpage can be viewed in a traditional desktop web browser or tablet once deployed.
+The webpage is responsive and can be viewed in a traditional desktop web browser, tablet or phone once deployed.

 ## Deployed Application